 \section{Abstract}

-Let $3\le d\le k$ and $\nu\ge 0$ be fixed.
-Let $\mathcal{F}\subset\binom{[n]}{k}$ and $n$ be sufficiently large.
-The \textit{matching number} of $\mathcal{F}$, denoted by $\nu(\mathcal{F})$, is the maximum number of pairwise disjoint sets in $\mathcal{F}$. $\mathcal{F}$ is \textit{$d$-cluster-free} if $\mathcal{F}$ does not contain $d$ sets with union of size at most $2k$ and empty intersection.
-In the present paper, we give a lower bound and an upper bound for the maximum size of a $d$-cluster-free family with matching number at least $\nu+1$.
+Let $3\le d\le k$ and $\nu\ge 0$ be fixed and $\mathcal{F}\subset\binom{[n]}{k}$.
+The matching number of $\mathcal{F}$, denoted by $\nu(\mathcal{F})$, is the maximum number of pairwise disjoint sets in $\mathcal{F}$, and $\mathcal{F}$ is $d$-cluster-free if it does not contain $d$ sets with union of size at most $2k$ and empty intersection.
+In this paper, we give a lower bound and an upper bound for the maximum size of a $d$-cluster-free family with a matching number at least $\nu+1$.
 In particular, our result of the case $\nu=1$ settles a conjecture of Mammoliti and Britz.
-We also introduce a Tur\'{a}n problem in hypergraphs that allowing multiple edges, which may be of independent interest.
+We also introduce a Tur\'{a}n problem in hypergraphs that allows multiple edges, which may be of independent interest.